open-telemetry/opentelemetry.io/content/en/docs/zero-code/php.md

 ## Run your application

-Once all of the above is installed and configured, you can start your application as you normally would.
+After all of the above is installed and configured, start your application as you normally would.

-The traces you see exported to the OpenTelemetry Collector will depend on the instrumentation libraries you have installed, and the code path that was taken inside the application.
-In the example above, using Slim Framework and PSR-18 instrumentation libraries, you should expect to see spans such as:
+The traces you see exported to the OpenTelemetry Collector depend on the instrumentation libraries you have installed, and the code path that was taken inside the application.
+In the previous example, using Slim Framework and PSR-18 instrumentation libraries, you should expect to see spans such as:

-- a root span representing the HTTP transaction
+- A root span representing the HTTP transaction
-- a span for the action that was executed
+- A span for the action that was executed
-- a span for each HTTP transaction that the PSR-18 client sent
+- A span for each HTTP transaction that the PSR-18 client sent

-It's also worth noting that the PSR-18 client instrumentation will append [distributed tracing](/docs/concepts/context-propagation/#propagation) headers to outgoing HTTP requests.
+Note that the PSR-18 client instrumentation appends [distributed tracing](/docs/concepts/context-propagation/#propagation) headers to outgoing HTTP requests.